NadimGhaznavi/kb/pages/Git-Commit-Standard.md

 # Introduction

-This document outlines a specification for adding human and machine readable meaning to commit messages.
-It is based on [Conventional Commits Specification](https://www.conventionalcommits.org/) and has been adopted by the [Db4E](https://github.com/NadimGhaznavi/Db4E), the [Database 4 Everything](https://db4e.osoyalce.com/) project.
+This document outlines a specification for adding human- and machine-readable meaning to commit messages.
+It is based on the [Conventional Commits Specification](https://www.conventionalcommits.org/) and has been adopted by [Db4E](https://github.com/NadimGhaznavi/Db4E), the [Database 4 Everything](https://db4e.osoyalce.com/) project.

-This convention dovetails with the [Semantic Versioning](http://semver.org/) specification, by describing the features, fixes, and breaking changes made in commit messages.
+This convention dovetails with the [Semantic Versioning](http://semver.org/) specification by describing the features, fixes, and breaking changes made in commit messages.

 ---